Hoarding Profits by Delaying Your Recovery

 Flood management officials in Houston, Conroe, and the region are responsible for ensuring that the flow of water through the basins of the greater Houston area cause as little damage as possible.
 Cities are responsible for ensuring that their residents are well-informed about the risks their communities are facing.
 Officials failed us on both counts during Hurricane Harvey.

-For decades, engineers knew a storm like Harvey was possible and predicted the damage such a storm would do without rebuilding infrastructure.
+For decades, engineers knew a storm like Harvey was possible and predicted the damage it would do without rebuilding infrastructure.
 In the 1990s, dire reports were ignored by city higher-ups, and the current flood control measures became outdated.
-Inaccurate FEMA maps meant homeowners and business owners were never told they needed flood insurance, which left thousands without relief when they need it most.
+Inaccurate FEMA maps meant home and business owners were never told they needed flood insurance, which left thousands without relief.

 Legally, every policyholder is entitled to specific things provided by your insurer.
 You are entitled to a timely and thorough investigation of your claim, and you are entitled to a good-faith payment for valid claims.
 You're also entitled to receive payment reasonably quickly and to know why a claim was denied if it was.
 Most importantly, if you believe that your claim was wrongfully denied or is being handled with deceptive or unlawful tactics, you have the right to sue the insurance company for what you need.